Faucet is the Cetera approved & turnkey solution for broker/dealers to archive comments posted to Facebook Ads in order to maintain FINRA compliance.

 Faucet implementation and support team provides a fully managed service so you can focus on your clients.
 The Faucet system runs 24 hours a day, 7 days a week to capture all comments from active and inactive ads giving you the peace of mind you deserve.

 Not sure how to be successful with Facebook Ads?
 Our team of marketing specialists and social strategists can help you get set up and running with whatever conversion goal you have from obtaining new clients to nurturing existing ones.Get Started

-Our setup and integration fee is normally a one time payment of $199 per account is now waved for a limited time.
+Our setup and integration fee is a one time payment of $199 for each enrolling advisor.